A Beginner's Guide to Using macOS with VoiceOver

 You may have noticed, as you press the left and right arrow keys, that VoiceOver announces, “Quick Nav on,” and, “Quick Nav off,” which can alter VoiceOver behavior and thus be incredibly frustrating.

 Quick Nav allows you to use the arrow keys as if the VoiceOver modifier was held down.
-For example, a press of the right arrow when not in a textfield is treated like VO Right Arrow, and thus moves VoiceOver focus right.
+For example, a press of the right arrow when not in a textfield is treated like VO-Right-Arrow, and thus moves VoiceOver focus right.
 You can also use Quick Nav commands to navigate the VoiceOver rotor, discussed later.
-If you use iOS, these commands will feel very familiar to you.
+If you use iOS or iPadOS, these commands will feel very familiar to you.

 If you don’t use Quick Nav, you can prevent it from being inadvertently toggled from the keyboard by going to VoiceOver Utility > Commanders > Quick Nav and deselecting the, “Allow toggling of Quick Nav using left and right arrow keys,” checkbox.

-If you use iOS, you’re probably well accustomed to using touch gestures to navigate with VoiceOver.
+If you use iOS or iPadOS, you’re probably well accustomed to using touch gestures to navigate with VoiceOver.
 With Trackpad Commander, many of these gestures can be performed on your laptop’s internal trackpad or an Apple Magic Trackpad connected via bluetooth.

 To enable Trackpad Commander, hold down the VoiceOver modifier and rotate two fingers clockwise on the trackpad; counterclockwise to disable it.
 VoiceOver will play a sound and announce when Trackpad Commander has been turned on or off.